nextstrain/cli/doc/upgrading.rst

     Testing your setup…
     …

-will suggest a command to run to upgrade ``nextstrain``.
+will suggest a command to run to upgrade ``nextstrain``, if there are any upgrades available.
 Run the suggested command to perform the upgrade.

-Either way, you can check the new version that was installed by running:
+Afterwards, you can check that the new version was installed by running:

 .. code-block:: console

     $ nextstrain version
-    nextstrain.cli 3.2.1
+    nextstrain.cli X.Y.Z